 Delhi: We may consider odd-even scheme again as pollution rises, says transport minister

-In 2016, the city-state had adopted the method to reduce the number of cars on the road twice.
+In 2016, the city-state had twice adopted the method to reduce the number of cars on the road.

 The Delhi government may implement the odd-even road rationing scheme again as air pollution rises, Transport Minister Kailash Gahlot said on Thursday, according to ANI.
 He said the government might have to resort to emergency measures to curb pollution.